kantonopoulos/HDAnalyzeR/README.md

 ## Contact

-For any questions or further information, please contact us at [konstantinos.antonopoulos@scilifelab.se](mailto:konstantinos.antonopoulos@scilifelab.se).
+For any questions or further information, please contact us at [k.antono@outlook.com](mailto:k.antono@outlook.com).